alire-project/alire/testsuite/README.md

 ```

 # Creating tests
 All tests are based on running a Python script.
-This script can be launched in
-one of three ways, depending on the chosen test driver:

-- `python-script`: plain hosted configuration, shared builds disabled.
+There are three test drivers:

+- `python-script`: run in host in sandboxed build mode
-- `shared-build`: as previous, with shared builds enabled.
+- `shared-build`: run in host in shared build mode
-- `docker-wrapper`: the test is run in a pristine docker Ubuntu image.
+- `docker-wrapper`: run in a pristine docker Ubuntu image in shared build mode